Alexian123/VaultBerry/README.md

 ### Environment

-Create the **.env** file in the root of the project with your environment preferences, or use the following example:
+Create the **.env** file in the root of the project with your environment preferences, or use the following example (NOT FOR PRODUCTION!):

 ```
 POSTGRES_USER=user